Mashiro-Yukino/Regression/README.md

 And we can get:
 - The model is significant (the p-value is .000 which is less than .05)
-- All of my variables are significant at the 5% level (p-value less than .05) except GDP (p-value=.743).
+- All of variables are significant at the 5% level (p-value less than .05) except GDP (p-value=.743).